apollographql/apollo-server/docs/source/integrations/building-integrations.md

 > For more examples, see these Apollo Server 4 [integrations demos for Fastify and Lambda](https://github.com/apollographql/server-v4-integration-demos/tree/main/packages).

-If you are building a serverless integration, we recommend prepending your function name with the word `start` (e.g., `startAndCreateLambdaHandler(server)`).
-This is a helpful naming convention for your integration's users and nicely aligns with the names of other Apollo Server integrations such as `startStandaloneServer(server)`.
+If you are building a serverless integration, we **strongly recommend** prepending your function name with the word `start` (e.g., `startServerAndCreateLambdaHandler(server)`).
+This naming convention helps maintain Apollo Server's standard that every server uses a function or method whose name contains the word `start` (such as `startStandaloneServer(server)`.
 ### Main function signature

 Let's start by looking at the main function signature.
 The below snippet uses